TABLE OF CONTENTS

 - Garnish as desired and serve with the almond size up

 Your guide to weed edibles is almost complete, the remaining part is for you to try out some of these tasty recipes and let us know how it goes.

 Cannabis Cooking Courses

 Looking to learn more about cooking with cannabis?
 Want to start your own edibles business?
 Want to make your own cannabutter?
 Looking to be the envy of all your friends with all your tasty pot brownies and CBD gummies?
-Learn how to become the next cannabis gourmet with online marijuana school training from CTU.
+Learn how to become the next cannabis gourmet chef and earn your cooking with cannabis certification with CTU.